-Rice Pudding Recipe Infused with Tea
+Rice Tea Pudding Recipe

 Recipe courtesy of Theodor Paris.
 While they use their Rooibos tea from the “Weeds” collection named “Une autre idée?“, I replaced the tea with 18g Petite Ourse, a Chinese green tea predominately fragranced with mandarine and ginger.
 I find the amount of stirring is needed more at the beginning but as the rice starts to thicken towards the end and the milk gradually evaporates with a more concentrated tea flavour, less is needed so you can go about making the rest of dinner!

 Makes 4 little bear bowls of fragranced rice pudding

 1 Litre of milk

 15 to 20 grams of perfumed green tea (Theodor’s recipe uses rooïbos)

 1. Pour the litre of milk in a saucepan.
 Add the 72 grams of powdered sugar and bring the whole to a boil.
 Remove from the heat and brew the tea (Petite Ourse) for 10 minutes in the sweet milk.
 Once the brewing time is up, it will be time to filter your milk.
 The nice smell of the brew will already be perfuming your kitchen.